apache/pulsar/site2/docs/helm-deploy.md

 ```
 > **Note**
 >
-> For the first deployment, add `--set initialize=true` option to initialize bookie and pulsar cluster meta.
+> For the first deployment, add `--set initialize=true` option to initialize bookie and Pulsar cluster metadata.

 You can also use the `--version <installation version>` option if you want to install a specific version of Pulsar Helm chart.